The leadership of principals and collaboration in the schools

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Esposito, Kathleen Tosi, "The leadership of principals and collaboration in the schools" (1999).
 Teaching and Leadership - Dissertations.
-Paper 94.
+94.